Defiance (2008 film): Plot

-Tuvia's group suffer a winter of sickness, starvation, growing discontent and an attempted mutiny, in which Tuvia has to sacrifice his horse to feed his people.
+Tuvia's group suffers a winter of sickness, starvation, growing discontent, and an attempted mutiny, in which Tuvia has to sacrifice his horse to feed his people.
 Arkady, a known refugee and bully, assaults Asael and declares himself leader, but is shot and killed by Tuvia.
-Later, Tuvia learns one of the ladies was hiding her pregnancy and considers kicking the woman out but Lilka convinces him otherwise, pointing out the woman was raped by the Nazis.
-The camp learns that the Germans are about to attack them in force at Easter as they capture a German soldier.
-The angry mob take their frustration out on the soldier by beating him to death.
+Later, Tuvia learns that one of the ladies was hiding her pregnancy and considers kicking the woman out, but Lilka convinces him otherwise, pointing out that the woman was raped by the Nazis.
+The camp learns that the Germans are about to attack them in force on Passover as they capture a German soldier.
+The angry mob takes their frustration out on the soldier by beating him to death.
 The Soviet partisans decide to retreat eastward, but Zus is unwilling to comply with the order of the partisan leader to follow their retreat.
-Tuvia's group prepares to evacuate the camp on Easter eve when Luftwaffe Stukas bomb them.
+Tuvia's group prepares to evacuate the camp on the day before Passover when Luftwaffe Stukas bomb them.
 A delaying force stays behind, led by Asael, to slow down the German infantry, but their defense does not last long, with only Asael and one other member surviving to rejoin the rest of the group, who are confronted at the edge of the forest with a seemingly impassable marsh.
 They cross the marsh with Shimon Haretz as the only casualty but are immediately attacked by a German platoon supported by a Panzer III tank.
 Just as all seems lost, the Germans are assaulted from the rear by Zus and his force, who have deserted the Soviet partisans to rejoin the Jewish group.

-The film's closing intertitles inform the viewer that the Bielski partisans lived in the forest for another two years and grew to a total of 1,200 Jews, building a hospital, a nursery and a school.
-Asael joined the Red Army and was killed in action six months later; Zus, Tuvia and Aron survived the war and emigrated to the United States to form a small trucking business in New York City.
+The film's closing intertitles inform the viewer that the Bielski partisans lived in the forest for another two years and grew to a total of 1,200 Jews, building a hospital, a nursery, and a school.
+Asael joined the Red Army and was killed in action six months later; Zus, Tuvia, and Aron survived the war and emigrated to the United States to form a small trucking business in New York City.
 The epilogue also states that the Bielski brothers never sought recognition for what they did and that the descendants of the people they saved now number tens of thousands.